Back to AI & Future SEO

 Navigate to the correct page template

-Use the page type dropdown at the top of the editor (it defaults to Homepage).
+Use the page type dropdown at the top.
 Switch to Products, Collections, or whichever template you need.

 3